-For TS4500, node card types include the motor driver assembly (MDA), the accessor control card (ACC), and the library control card (LCC).
+For TS4500, the node card types include the Motor Driver Assembly (MDA), the accessor control card (ACC), and the LCC.
 The MDA is used to control the motors on the accessor.
 The ACC is used to control the grippers and motors on the accessor.
 The LCC is used to control all library behavior and coordinate action between the drives and the other node cards.